 It does not matter how slow you go as long as you do not stop; don’t look back, you’re not going that way.
 No brain injury is too mild to ignore or too serious to lose HOPE.
 You don’t need to walk alone on the road to recovery. ~Anonymous

 What Is The Brain Injury Recovery Support Program?

 The program seeks to help a person excel, embrace changes, and encourages them to be the best version of themselves.
 With that in mind, it is important to remember that recovery does not necessarily mean that things will be back to the way they were before the Trauma.
-Recovery doesn’t mean there won’t be struggles, setbacks, deficits, or even growth, healing, and rehabilitation.
+Recovery doesn’t mean there won’t be struggles, setbacks, deficits, or even growth, healing, and further rehabilitation.
 While things may not be the same and may now be different or require modifications throughout your life, there are still possibilities.

 Recovery from Trauma DOES involve progress, mindfulness, hard work, commitment, consistency, self-advocacy, and acceptance of self.

 One of the hardest things was learning that I was worth recovery. ~ Demi Lavato

-What is the benefit of working with the Brain Injury Recovery Program at Vital Ability, LLC?
+What is the benefit of purchasing the Brain Injury Recovery Support Program from Vital Ability, LLC?